CMURPH56/cmurph56.github.io/docs/_posts/2025-04-30-how-to-generate-a-har-file.md

 ### Security concerns with a HAR file

-A concern with HAR files is it will all requests your browser makes.
-This includes post requests that will contain username and non-encrypted passwords.
+A concern with HAR files is it will all include requests your browser makes.
+This includes POST requests that will contain username and non-encrypted passwords.
 So be careful when sending a HAR file to someone.
+**